 - The fourth row contains the quality values relating to the nitrogenous bases of the sequence present in the second row, in fact the number of quality values is equal to the number of nitrogenous bases of the sequence.

-However, it is important to know that, unlike those placed in the QUAL files, the quality values found in the fourth line of the FASTQ files are not exclusively numeric but can be of different types.
-These are represented by characters that express ASCII values.
-The purpose is always the same, the software associated with the machine that operates the sequencing estimates the probability of making an error in the identification (or as they say in the jargon "in the call") of a nucleotide.
-As I got to say in the article "Fasta and Furious 2!", this probability value is calculated for each nitrogen base in the sequence and is expressed by Phred score.
-Usually this score is between 0, which is a probability of 10 ^ -0 that the "call" of the nucleotide is wrong, which means an error rate of 100%, and 41, which is a probability of 10 ^ -4.1 that the nucleotide is wrong, and therefore an error rate of 0.01%.
-Therefore in the fourth line of the FASTQ files we find the Phred values of each nucleotide represented with a ASCII code which, in a sense, translates the Phred value into an ASCII value.
+However, it is important to know that, unlike those placed in the QUAL files, the quality values that we find in the fourth line of the FASTQ files are not exclusively numerical but can be of different types.
+These are represented by characters that express ASCII values .
+The purpose is always the same, the software associated with the machine that operates the sequencing estimates the probability of making an error in the identification (or as they say in the jargon “in the call”) of a nucleotide.
+As I got to say in the article “Fasta and Furious 2!” , this probability value is calculated for each nitrogen base in the sequence and is expressed by Phred score.
+Usually this score is between 0, which means an error rate of 100%, and 41, which is a probability of 10 ^-4.1 that the nucleotide is wrong, and therefore an error rate of 0.01%.
+So in the fourth line of the FASTQ files we find the Phred values of each nucleotide represented with an ASCII code which, in a sense, translates the Phred value into an ASCII value.

 Ok, ok, I think I lost you.
 Let’s try to clarify with an example.

 Let us consider a nucleotide sequence of about fifty nucleotides.
 Observing the two images below and referring above all to the table, it can be seen how a nucleotide with a Phred value of 25 is equivalent to an ASCII value of 58, indicated in the fourth line of the FASTQ file by the ASCII character “:” .